Typical and atypical properties of periodic Teichmueller geodesics: Galois groups

-By Proposition \ref{equiproject} (or, rather, Proposition \ref{equiproject} and its proof which is valid for any finite quotient of $Sp(2g,\mathbb{Z})$ onto which the group generated by $\Psi\Omega(\Gamma_0)$ surjects), for large enough $R$, for a periodic orbit $\gamma$ of length at most $R$ the probability that the Galois group of the characteristic polynomial of $A(\gamma)$ is \emph{not} full is at most of the order of $(1-\frac{1}{3g})^k$.
-Now as $k\to \infty$, we conclude that the Galois group of a typical periodic orbit for $\Phi^t$ is full.
+By Proposition \ref{equiproject} (taking into account the comment preceding the proposition), the above estimate implies that for large enough $R$, the proportion of all orbits $\gamma$ of length at most $R$ with the property that the Galois group of the characteristic polynomial of $A(\gamma)$ is \emph{not} full is at most of the order of $(1-\frac{1}{3g})^k$.
+As $k\to \infty$, we conclude that the Galois group of a typical periodic orbit for $\Phi^t$ is full.
+Thus we have shown